Denperidge/ansible-templates/README.md

 ## Discussions
 ### No docker compose module usage
+The docker Ansible-maintained Docker Compose modules as of writing have no support for Docker Compose v2 or above.
+Hence currently a manual solution is used.
+If I find a good external module/solution, I'll hopefully implement that down the line.
+(In case you know of one, please feel free to open an Issue and let me know!)

 ## License
 Ansible is licensed under GNU GPLv3.
 You can view the [full license on the Ansible GitHub repository](https://github.com/ansible/ansible/blob/devel/COPYING).

 These templates are released into the public domain through the Unlicense.
 You can [view the LICENSE file in this repository here](LICENSE).